Jacob Dlamini (author)

 Jacob Dlamini (born 1973) is a South African journalist, historian and author.
-He is currently an assistant professor of history at Princeton University, specialising in African history.
-He has written four books about South African political and social history, each of which seeks to complicate popular narratives about Apartheid and black experience in South Africa.
+A professor of history at Princeton University, he specialises in African history.
+He has written five books about South African political and social history, each of which seeks to complicate popular narratives about Apartheid and black experience in South Africa.

 Biography

 Dlamini grew up in Katlehong, a township outside of Johannesburg, during Apartheid.
 He studied English literature and political science at the University of the Witwatersrand (Wits), graduating in 2003 with a bachelor's degree and Honours degree, and has master's degrees from the University of Sussex and Yale University.
 At Yale, he had planned to research the Truth and Reconciliation Commission in the political science department, but switched to a course of study in the history department.
 In 2012 he received a doctorate in history from Yale.
 Before becoming a historian, he had been a journalist in South Africa – he was political editor and columnist at the Business Day newspaper, and also wrote for the now defunct The Weekender.
 Dlamini was a postdoctoral fellow at the University of Barcelona (2011–2015), a Ruth First fellow at Wits, and a visiting scholar at Harvard University (2014–2015).
 In 2015, he was appointed assistant professor at Princeton University.
 Since then, he has held fellowships at the Stellenbosch Institute for Advanced Study (2017) and at the Institute for Advanced Study in Princeton (2017–2018).